Stephen Altschuler, Chairman & Founder

 Kevin Bair, Director of Finance & Administration

 Kevin Bair is Altek’s Director of Finance and Administration.
 With extensive experience in electronics manufacturing and finance, Kevin comes to Altek from Winchester Electronics where his managerial role focused on finance, accounting and production support for two facilities.
 Prior to that Kevin worked in managerial roles for Westinghouse Electronics and Teradyne, Inc. Kevin began his career as a Mechanical Design Engineer for Kimball Electronics Group and also worked as a Manufacturing Engineer for Johnson Electric.
 Kevin earned his Bachelor of Science Degree in Mechanical Engineering from the Rose-Hulman Institute of Technology and an MBA in Finance from Babson College.
 Additionally he received training in LEAN and Toyota’s Systematic Leadership principals.
 Kevin is currently serving on the Economic Development Commission for the Town of Burlington, CT.
-In his new role at Altek, Kevin will be responsible for the management of all finance, human resources and information technology activities.
+In his role at Altek, Kevin is responsible for the management of all finance, human resources and information technology activities.

 Andrew Zaharek, Electronics Engineering Manager

 Andrew originally started with Altek as a student working through the Oliver Wolcott Technical High School Work-Based Learning program.
 He went on to pursue a degree in Engineering and soon thereafter graduated from Rensselaer Polytechnic Institute, where he double majored, and earned a bachelor’s degree in Electrical Engineering as well as Computer & Systems Engineering.
 Andrew’s professional career started in the hydrogen fuel cell industry with internships at UTC Power and continued with an electrical engineering role at Plug Power.
 Andrew rejoined the Altek team in 2012 as a Test Engineer.
 Since then he has taken on additional positions and roles such as QMS Auditor, Project Engineer, and ultimately Electronics Engineering Manager.
 Andrew works closely with customers to support legacy products, as well as assisting in the development of new products.
-Andrew’s group is responsible for the mitigation of issues related to component obsolescence & availability, providing Design for Manufacturability (DFM) feedback, as well as various design support and verification activities, and test fixture maintenance and design.
+Andrew’s group is responsible for the mitigation of issues related to component obsolescence & availability, providing Design for Manufacturability (DFM) feedback, as well as various engineering support and verification activities, and test fixture maintenance and development.